mehemken/kaggle/README.md

-# kaggle
+# Fanoftal2's Kaggle Repo

-My Public Kaggle repo
+First, I'm going to do the Titanic competition.